bitfocus/companion-module-analogway-awj/companion/HELP.md

 - Set Layer Freeze

 	Available at: Alta 4K, Midra 4K
-	There is no differentiation between program and preview.
+	Beware, there is no differentiation between program and preview.

 - Set Screen Freeze